Best Rifle Light Choices in 2024: Find the Right One For You

 Streamlight ProTac HLX Review

-Another Streamlight made it on the list and that’s because Streamlight is one of my favorite brands who make high-quality rifle lights that won’t break the bank.
-If you are on a budget and are looking for a rifle light to get the job done, then my recommendation is to go with the Streamlight ProTac HLX.
+Another Streamlight made it on the list, and that’s because Streamlight is one of my favorite brands that manufacture high-quality rifle lights that won’t break the bank.
+If you are on a budget and need a solid rifle light to get the job done, my recommendation is the Streamlight ProTac HLX.

 • High/Strobe – about 2.5 to 3.25 hours